bit-demos/single-spa/readme.md

 ## Tl;Dr

 The following steps are to quickly run the two applications and render them in the root-config app:

+1. Navigate to the `bit-single-spa-sample-apps` directory
 1. Navigate to the `root-config` directory and run `npm i` and then `npm run start`.
-You should see the root-config app starting up.
+You should see the root-config app starting up
 1. In a separate terminal, in the repo's root folder run `bit install`, then `bit compile` (twice) and then `bit build`.
+1. Open two terminals at the root of the project (not in the capsule), run `bit run <app-name>` for the two applications (run `bit app list` to get the app names).
+1. Note down the port numbers and adjust the import-map entries in the root-config app's `index.ejs` file as necessary.
+1. Open a browser to the localhost port of the root-config app, and you should now see both Angular and React applications on the page

-1. (Once the build has succeeded, you can verify that the correct single-spa outputs have been created by running `bit capsule list` and navigate to the workspace capsule.
+(Advanced: You can verify that the correct single-spa outputs have been created by running `bit capsule list` and navigate to the `workspace` capsule.
 Inside the folder for the react example, the app output will be inside the `artifacts/app` folder.
 For the Angular app, it's under the `public` folder.)
-1. Open two terminals at the root of the project (not in the capsule), run `bit run <app-name>` for the two applications (run `bit app list` to get the app names).
-1. Note down the port numbers and adjust the import-map entries in the root-config app's `index.ejs` file as necessary.
-1. Open a browser to the localhost port of the root-config app, and you should now see both Angular and React applications on the pag

 ## More Detail

 ## React

 Beyond creating your react component/application, these are the steps to create a react single-spa application with Bit:

 1. We use [`single-spa-react`](https://single-spa.js.org/docs/ecosystem-react/) to create the single-spa output from our application/component, including the required `mount`, `unmount` and `bootstrap` functions.
-2. This output must then be fed into the bundler (we're currently using webpack) as the entry file - our webpack transformer expects this file to be named `<org-name>-<project_name>`, from the `opts` object in the react-app.ts file.
+1. This output must then be fed into the bundler (we're currently using webpack) as the entry file - our webpack transformer expects this file to be named `<org-name>-<project_name>`, from the `opts` object in the react-app.ts file.
-3. The .react-app.ts file is where you configure your app component.
+1. The .react-app.ts file is where you configure your app component.
 Here you add the webpack configuration (transformer), and add your `opts` to configure the single-spa application.
 The main opts fields to look out for are orgName (which is used by single-spa to determine that this component should be an external, runtime, dependency, and should be **different** to your bit org name) and project name, which is essentially the name of your application.
-4. To test locally, run `bit run <app-name>` and note down both the port number and output file.
+1. To test locally, run `bit run <app-name>` and note down both the port number and output file.
 This should be configured inside your root-config app's index.ejs file (see below)

 ## Angular